 On an industrial scale, Camellia sinensis leaves are dried on large racks.

-You can enjoy your tea plain, simply by steeping it in hot water for a few minutes.
+You can enjoy your tea plain, simply by infusing it in hot water for a few minutes.

-Also consider flavouring it by accompanying it with various elements, harvested or not from your garden.
+Also consider flavouring it, pairing it with various ingredients, whether gathered from your garden or not.

 • Herb leaves: mint, lemon balm, oregano, thyme, rosemary, lemongrass…